Does Your Store Really Need A Mobile App?

 However, there is another way to get valuable information about customers without having a mobile application.
 And to do that, you can use an effective tool for collecting and evaluating data on visitor behavior on Wi-Fi signals.
 Due to the unique way of data collection, the technology can provide valuable information about the dynamics of the movement of visitors' flows in the mall.
 Based on these data, you can obtain information about:

 - The number of connected users in real time or in a comparison with previous periods;

 - The density of visits to the certain departments of the mall;

 - Distribution of users by time of visiting;

 - Periods of maximum and minimum store load (rush-hours).

 If the primary goal for you is analytics, then the collection of information via Wi-Fi is ideal for solving these tasks.
 Still, if you want to expand marketing opportunities and get a new communication channel, then you can not do it without mobile development.

-To summarize all the above information, we gathered all the necessary functions for modern mobile apps for stores into the table below.
+To summarize all the above information, we gathered all the necessary functions for modern location based shopping app for stores into the table below.

 |For customers||For shopping mall|

 |1.||A catalog with a list of all brands and product categories.||A convenient interface for posting information about brands and products.|